How to Tell the Difference Between Fake Online Casinos: A Security Guide

 What is a fake casino?

-This is an online platform that breaks the rules of fair play.
+This is an online platform that violates the rules of fair play.
 She can:

 - block accounts under fictitious pretexts;